Lea’s story.

 Lea Nepomuceno has spent the last decade proving that young people don’t have to wait to lead.

 At 16, Lea was elected student board member for the San Diego Unified School District, representing roughly 100,000 students across more than 200 schools.
 From the board dais, she championed policies on sex trafficking prevention, gun violence, mental health support, and climate resilience.
-She testified in Sacramento, drafted resolutions, and learned how to move systems that were not built with young people in mind.

 At 17, Lea launched Beauty Beyond Bars, the first initiative of its kind devoted to addressing the correctional hygiene crisis.
 Rooted in dignity, Beauty Beyond Bars distributes essential beauty and hygiene products to jails, prisons, and detention centers nationwide, while advancing legislation to humanize living conditions behind bars.
 Their work has contributed to landmark state policy, most notably California’s Culturally Competent Hair Care Act, signed into law in 2024, and is now expanding nationally.